seeker105/portfolios/students/1602/christopher-soden/20160923-christopher-soden-m4.md

 ### Resume Summary

 Problem solver with a background in electronics and software.
 Electronics was my first pursuit, but I realized Software was my real passion.
 I love using technology to solve real problems and seeing ideas become reality.

-### Turing.io Profile

-The turing.io website is experiencing technical difficulties.
-Profiles cannot be created.
-I discussed this with Instructors Romeeka Gayhart and Nate Allen.

 ### Gear Up
 #### There is an "I" in "Team"